localstack/docs/content/en/user-guide/chaos-engineering/outages/index.md

 ]'
 {{< /command >}}

-In the above example, S3 is affected in us-east-1 and ap-south-1, and Lambda is affected in all regions.
+In this example, S3 is affected in us-east-1 and ap-south-1, and Lambda is affected in all regions.
 All calls to these services in these regions will return a 503 Service Unavailable error.

-To demonstrate this works as expected, we can try to create an S3 bucket in us-east-1:
+To demonstrate this, try to create an S3 bucket in us-east-1:

 {{< command >}}
 $ awslocal s3 mb s3://test-bucket --region us-east-1